 - Tap on the toggle beside the Gmail app.

 You should check your Wi-Fi connection status besides cellular data.
-If your cellular data is not working and your Wi-Fi connection has an issue or is out of range, you will not be likely to receive a Gmail notification.
+You may not receive a Gmail notification if your cellular data is not working and your Wi-Fi connection has an issue or is out of range.

 - Go to phone settings.